mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Hmm?

-**Same person:** If you have a very great calligraphy teacher, it seems to me that it’s less likely that you feel that you can do calligraphy than if you have a first grade teacher.
+**Same person:** If you have a very great calligraphy teacher, it seems to be that it’s less likely that you feel that you can do calligraphy than if you have a first grade teacher.

 **Different person:** If you have a very good teacher, always you feel like there’s something lacking in yourself.
-You’re [not] living up to that great calligraphy.
+You are living up to that great calligraphy.

 **Katagiri Roshi:** Ah, I see.
 Right, right.
-Dōgen Zenji says that in *Genjokoan*, he always says [that].
+Dōgen Zenji says that in *Genjokoan* [...].
 So that’s why you don’t understand this.
 So, lack of “achievement.”

 **Question:** You’d rather keep doing...

 **Katagiri Roshi:** Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]*

 But how do you keep doing?
 That [depends on your] practice.
 If you use too much enormous effort, you exhaust yourself.
 If your attention slackens [...] then certain signs of laxity appear.

 So, how can you keep the equilibrium in your life, physically and mentally, in the practice of calligraphy?
 That is very important.

-For instance, in my life at the temple, the circumstances [between] my teachers and I. The teacher told me, “You are a monk.
+For instance, in my life at the temple, the circumstances [with] my teachers and I. The teacher told me, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I hadn’t practiced, so I was very scared.
 He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D...” always.
 Well he [didn’t] always say that to me, but I had *nothing*, no idea of Buddhism as a monk or as a priest.
 So if I thought of the future, I was very scared.
 I wondered, “Can I do that?
 No – I can’t do it.”

 But, no way, I could not escape, so [I thought,] “Let’s do it.”
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in the summer it was very hot and humid.
 At noon, everybody took a nap, in the country.
 So instead of taking a nap, I practiced, by myself.
 [I thought], “Continue; it’s good for me.”

 So, I did it.
 But I don’t know if my calligraphy is good or bad, right or wrong; I don’t know.
 People say, “Oh, your calligraphy is pretty much the same as your master.”
 I didn’t notice that!
 Every day, I looked at his calligraphy and wrote, but I didn’t notice anything.
 But people told me, “Oh, your calligraphy is exactly the same as your master.”
-It’s wonderful, don’t you think so?
+That’s wonderful, don’t you think so?

 Here is another good example.
-When I was at Eiheiji monastery, one of my friends was very enthusiastic; he was always present with Hashimoto Roshi, my second teacher.
+When I was at Eiheiji monastery, one of my friends was very enthusiastic, he was always present with Hashimoto Roshi, my second teacher.
 And [Hashimoto Roshi’s] gassho is a particular gassho.
-His face is very – not rigid, a very wonderful face.
+His face is very... not rigid, a very wonderful face.
 And his bow is his particular bow.
-But [this friend] is completely the same as the teacher: [...] gassho, bow, exactly the same.
+[This friend] is completely the same as the teacher: [...] gassho, bow, exactly the same.
 But he didn’t try to imitate [the teacher’s] gassho and bow; all he had to do was just to be present with it.
 So finally, his gassho and also calligraphy are the exact same. *[He laughs.]* Is that helpful?

 So, that’s pretty good.
 So if you are always with a first grade child who is a master of calligraphy, you become a first grade child.
 It’s not bad; it’s good.